rokmc756/GPFarmer/README.gpss.md

 ## What is GPSS role?
+It's ansible playbook to deploy Greenplum Streaming Server into Greenplum Database and with Kafka Cluster.\
-In order to interact with Kafka Brokers and GPSS there sho
+This role include several sample examples with mock data to interact with Kafka Cluster.

 ## Where is GPSS role from and how is it changed?
 It's originated by itself